katherineh2/Air_Pollution_Project/README.md

 # Air_Pollution_Project

+Air pollution remains a serious issue in many urban areas, particularly due to traffic emissions.

+## Research Question:

+Our research question is:

+## Has the introduction of the Low Emission Zone (LEZ) in Glasgow significantly reduced NO₂ and PM2.5 levels?

 ## Project Aims:
 To evaluate the effectiveness of Glasgow’s Low Emission Zone (LEZ) in reducing air pollution, specifically NO₂ and PM2.5 levels.